starkware-libs/starknet-docs/docs/Events/starknet-events.md

 ## Emitting events

 Events can be defined in a contract using the `@event` decorator.
-Once an event $E$ has been defined, the compiler automatically adds the function `E.emit()`.
-The following example illustrates how an event is defined and then emitted:
+Once an event `E` has been defined, the compiler automatically adds the function `E.emit()`.
+The following example illustrates how an event is defined and emitted:

 ```js
 @event